 The IDC funding of pre-development costs in the amount of ZAR35 million (~AUD3.1 million) have been advanced to NOM on the same terms as the pre-development funding amount of ZAR44 million (~AUD3.9 million) that Orion has already advanced to NOM.

 NOM is acquiring the Prospecting Rights and the recently granted Mining Right at Okiep from Southern African Tantalum Mining Proprietary Limited (SAFTA), in which the IDC is currently a 43.75% shareholder.

 Upon NOM acquiring the SAFTA assets, the IDC will sell 22.22% of its shares in NOM to a Black Economic Empowerment (BEE) company, being a BEE Entrepreneur entity led by Lulamile Xate, to further the Historically Disadvantaged South Africans (HDSA) ownership objectives of the Mining Charter 2018.

 Thereafter, Community and Employee Trusts will each acquire a 5% meaningful economic participation interest in NOM, resulting in a 30% meaningful economic participation interest being held by HDSA’s, consistent with the HDSA ownership objectives of the Mining Charter 2018.

 Following the successful due diligence programs at the OCP, which validated approximately 25% of the historical Newmont/Goldfields-era Okiep Copper Company (OCC) resource estimates of un-mined mineralisation, Orion is now pressing ahead with confirmation drilling to validate the remaining database, initially targeting near-surface mineralisation close to major infrastructure and existing mine development.

-The first drill targets are on the historical Koperberg-Carolusberg line, where the OCC database that has been acquired reports high-grade intercepts.
+The first drill targets are on the historical Koperberg-Carolusberg line, which hosts numerous historical high-grade intercepts.